 These are completed decision memos according to the formula and examples in the Decision Memo Guide.
 They will be scored according to the rubric in the guide.
-You will submit four, two while abroad and two by July 1st.
+You will submit four as indicated above and indicated in the class schedule below.

 *** Prior to the first class, you will be expected to read the Decision Memo Guide to be prepared for a test on the guide.
 You will also be expected to read Chapter 1 of Media Ethics and take the quiz on pages 18 and 19 regarding your ethical ideology.